 Eating In Colour: Rainbow Foods

-Mother Nature is clever, and has colour coded nutrients in all natural foods.
-Knowing a bit about why certain colours boosts your health, can give you a good indication that we need to eat more than one colour a day.
+Mother Nature is clever and has color coded nutrients in all natural foods.
+Knowing a bit about why certain colors boost your health, can give you a good indication that we need to eat more than one color a day.
 If you are looking for how many portions of vegetables and fruit we need – take a look at this post from The GOODista: Portion Contortion: Size Matters For Your Healthy Diet.

 Getting to grips with that fact that we need to eat from all food groups is equally as important.
-Fruit and Vegetables needs to take centre stage again, rather than being a side dish or an after thought.
-If you are unsure about the food groups and why they are so important check out this post: How to become a Food Groupie and Health Wealthy
+Fruit and Vegetables need to take center stage again, rather than being a side dish or an afterthought.
+If you are unsure about the food groups and why they are so important to check out this post: How to become a Food Groupie and Health Wealthy

 Rainbow Foods: Colour Me Happy

-We know that blueberries are a superfood, but the blue colour (also called anthocyanins) can also keep your mind sharp, the lycopene that turns watermelon and tomatoes red may also help protect against cancers, and the beta carotene that makes carrots and sweet potatoes orange can help keep your bones strong, your eyes healthy and boost your immune system.
-Colour me happy!
+We know that blueberries are a superfood, but the blue colour (also called anthocyanins) can also keep your mind sharp, the lycopene that turns watermelon and tomatoes red may also help protect against cancers, and the beta-carotene that makes carrots and sweet potatoes orange can help keep your bones strong, your eyes healthy and boost your immune system.
+Color me happy!

 Rainbow Foods: Colour Code Chart

-Your ‘New You‘ will be looking to eat less processed foods, and more of what Mother Nature has made.
-In essence that means more fruit and vegetables.
-A rainbow food colour code chart to help you out is here:
+Your ‘New You‘ will be looking to eat less processed foods and more of what Mother Nature has made.
+In essence, that means more fruit and vegetables.
+A rainbow food color code chart to help you out is here: